Meet the I’m a Celebrity 2023 contestants

-I’m a Celebrity 2023: Meet the contestants, from Nella Rose to Nigel Farage
+I’m a Celebrity 2023: Meet the contestants, from Sam Thompson to Nigel Farage

 From soap stars, late arrivals and TV hosts, to one controversial ex-politician

-ITV reality show I’m a Celebrity is in full swing, with a fresh batch of stars battling it out to be crowned King or Queen of the Jungle.
+ITV reality show I’m a Celebrity is in full swing, with the final four remaining stars battling it out to be crowned King or Queen of the Jungle.

 The new series launched on Sunday (19 November), with this year’s crop including soap actors, TV presenters and a controversial former politician-turned-GB News host.